-- (c) as to the venue for the meeting and/or restricting banners or placards; - (d) as to the admission or exclusion of press, television or broadcasting personnel, and, subject to licensing law, the sale or consumption of alcohol within the premises; - (e) as to the arrangements for chairing the meeting, and as to the circumstances in which the meeting may or must be terminated prematurely; - (f) that a speaker be balanced by one or more speakers with opposing views; - (g) that the designated meeting or activity be restricted to staff and students of the University; - (h) that University staff be responsible for all security arrangements connected with the meeting. - 18.12 It shall in all cases be open to the Deputy Vice-Chancellor and Provost Professor David Galbreath to invite the Police to be present at any meeting on University premises.
-It shall also be open to the Deputy Vice-Chancellor and Provost Professor David Galbreath to withdraw permission for a meeting if, having originally granted permission, he or she judges that the meeting will not in fact conform to University policy (as outlined in 6 above) or that safety or public order cannot be guaranteed or if the Principal Organiser cannot or will not ensure compliance with any conditions set by the Deputy Vice-Chancellor and Provost Professor David Galbreath. - 18.13 Premises used for meetings must be left in clean and tidy condition, in default of which the organisers may be charged for any additional cleaning and repairs that are subsequently required.
+- (c) as to the venue for the meeting and/or restricting banners or placards; - (d) as to the admission or exclusion of press, television or broadcasting personnel, and, subject to licensing law, the sale or consumption of alcohol within the premises; - (e) as to the arrangements for chairing the meeting, and as to the circumstances in which the meeting may or must be terminated prematurely; - (f) that a speaker be balanced by one or more speakers with opposing views; - (g) that the designated meeting or activity be restricted to staff and students of the University; - (h) that University staff be responsible for all security arrangements connected with the meeting. - 18.12 It shall in all cases be open to the Deputy Vice-Chancellor to invite the Police to be present at any meeting on University premises.
+It shall also be open to the Deputy Vice-Chancellor to withdraw permission for a meeting if, having originally granted permission, they judge that the meeting will not in fact conform to University policy (as outlined in 6 above) or that safety or public order cannot be guaranteed or if the Principal Organiser cannot or will not ensure compliance with any conditions set by the Deputy Vice-Chancellor. - 18.13 Premises used for meetings must be left in clean and tidy condition, in default of which the organisers may be charged for any additional cleaning and repairs that are subsequently required.
 Payment in advance or evidence of ability to pay towards these costs may be required.
 The University reserves the right to re-charge the organisers of any meeting for any extraordinary expenditure it incurs as a result of that meeting.